 If the diagnostic workup fails to identify a cause of the abnormal uterine bleeding, then the diagnosis of dysfunctional uterine bleeding is established.

-Adolescents with mild dysfunctional uterine bleeding and a normal hemoglobin level should receive reassurance and education.
-It should be explained to the adolescent that within a couple of years, ovulatory cycles will become the norm and dysfunctional uterine bleeding will cease.
+Patients with mild dysfunctional uterine bleeding and a normal hemoglobin level should receive reassurance and education.
+It should be explained that within a couple of years, ovulatory cycles will become the norm and dysfunctional uterine bleeding will cease.

-Adolescents with normal hemoglobin levels but excessive dysfunctional uterine bleeding that interferes with daily activities should receive some form of treatment.
-Oral contraceptive pills are the treatment of choice for dysfunctional uterine bleeding in adolescents but they might be not appropriate for some adolescents due to parents’ concerns.
-In that case, ibuprofen should be used instead.
-Ibuprofen does not affect the irregularity of the anovulatory cycles but it can decrease the amount of blood loss and the cramping pain.
+Adolescents with normal hemoglobin levels but excessive dysfunctional uterine bleeding that interferes with daily activities should receive treatment.
+Oral contraceptive pills are the treatment of choice for DUB in adolescents.

-Finally, patients with acute hemorrhage that are hemodynamically unstable should be admitted to the hospital for inpatient care.
+Hemodynamically unstable patients with acute bleeding should be admitted to the hospital for inpatient care.
 Blood transfusions might be needed.
 Intravenous estrogen is used in most cases.